Z5cc/robograsp/README.md

 2025-11-24 by David Nicklaser

 The project simulates robotic grasping in pybullet.
-The simulated robot is a UR5 arm in combination with the 2F-85 robotiq gripper and a depth camera mounted at the gripper.
-Reinforcement learning is done via DQN.
+The setup consists of a UR5 robot arm combined with the Robotiq 2F-85 gripper, along with a depth camera mounted on the gripper.
+Reinforcement learning is carried out using DQN.

-One of the findings was that a low resolution of for example 16x16 is sufficient for computer vision based grasping.
-This indicates that sim-2-real is not necessary in this case and a real robot might learn the policy directly.
-Deployment in the real world can be done by a 2 stage pipeline.
-In the first stage an object is detected via for example YOLO, then the gripper moves closer to that object.
-After moving closer, in stage two, the policy from this project is employed by the robot to grasp at an advantageous location of the object.
+One key finding is that a very low image resolution, such as 16×16, is sufficient for vision-based grasping.
+This suggests that sim-to-real may not be necessary in this case, and that a real robot could potentially learn the policy directly.
+Deployment in the real world can be organized as a two-stage pipeline.
+In the first stage, an object is detected using a method such as YOLO, and the gripper moves closer to it.
+After moving closer to the object, the second stage employs the policy learned in this project to grasp at an advantageous location of the object.

 ## Installation